Tetanus Vaccine and Travel

 Six cases of tetanus were reported in England from January to December 2012, there were no reported cases from Wales.
 All the cases were among adults aged 30 – 82 years.
 Two deaths were reported in women over the age of 64 years.
 More details are available in the Health Protection Report Volume 7, no 22, published 31st May 2013.
 See page 30 of this document here

-Details from Public Health England of tetanus cases by age group and year of onset in England and Wales 1984-2014 can be found here
+Current details from UKHSA of tetanus cases in England can be found here

 Further resources for information about tetanus